Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Water Quality Subconscious Indicators

-Tip: Water tests only tell you conditions at the moment of sampling.
-Tail posture tells you the integrated biological effect of conditions over time.
-When tail posture and test results disagree, trust the tail — your axolotl is detecting something your kit misses.
+Tip: Water tests tell you conditions at the moment of sampling.
+Tail posture can show how the animal is responding over time.
+When posture and test results disagree, repeat the test, check temperature and flow, and weigh the behavior seriously.

 Temperature Response Gradations